UniMath/agda-unimath/src/univalent-combinatorics/subfinite-indexing.lagda.md

 And by Proposition 2.2.6 of {{#cite ABFJ20}} the pushout of an embedding is an embedding, so the bottom horizontal map is an embedding.

-Conversely, given a subtype of a finitely indexed type, we may form the [pullback](foundation-core.pullbacks.md)
+Conversely, given a subtype of a type with a finite indexing, we may form the [pullback](foundation-core.pullbacks.md)

 ```text